WISERP-PH/main/packages.md

 - Message
 ```

-These `Apps` are highly customizable to fit the thing that matters the most to you including your functional/operational needs.
+These `Apps` are highly customizable to fit your functional/operational needs.

 <br/>
 <br/>